bnb-chain/bnb-chain.github.io/docs/validator/overview.md

 2. The Double-Sign Jail time is 2^63-1 seconds, which means the candidate cannot become a validator anymore.

 > Note: Rewards for submitting double-sign evidence: 1000BNB Anyone can submit a slashing request on BC with the evidence of Double Sign of BSC, which should contain the 2 block headers with the same height and parent block, sealed by the offending validator.

+#### Loss for Malicious Vote Slash

+Running your validators with the same consensus keys and voting keys concurrently on two or more machines  will result in Malicious Vote slashing.

+Penalty for Malicious Vote Slash:
+1. 10000 staked BNB will be slashed for the validator.
+2. The Double-Sign Jail time is 2^63-1 seconds, which means the candidate cannot become a validator anymore.

+> Note: Rewards for submitting Malicious Vote evidence: 50BNB.
+Only relayers can submit a slash request on BSC with the evidence of Malicious Vote of BSC for now, which should contain the 2 votes, signed by the offending validator.
+Open access to anyone is planned.

 #### Loss for Offline Slash: